Plotting

 • n_vert_lines: Controls the number of wireframe "vertical" lines in a mesh. n_vert_lines = 2 is the default value.
 A maximum of n_arc*f vertical lines can be drawn on each curved object.
 This keyword is ignored by polygons.

-• n_samples: Controls the marker density. n_samples = 40 is the default value.
+• n_samples: Controls the marker density. n_samples = 40 is the default value for :samplesurface.
+For :slice the default value is set dynamically to 100 or 200.
 Reduce this value for faster plotting.
 Consider increasing markersize and/or markeralpha to compensate for the visual impact of lower marker densities.
 Note that the marker density is intended to be even across all dimensions.
 Therefore, visual distortions will occur if the aspect ratio of the axes is far from unity.

 Scalar Potential Plots